-- 2,467 APIs have been made available to other administrations and private companies; - Multiple service modules are available, e.g. the eID card, mobile-ID and the TARGET Instant Payment Settlement (TIPS); - 164 public sector institutions are connected to X-tee.
+- A total of 2,467 APIs have been made available to other administrations and private companies; - Multiple service modules are available, e.g. the eID card, mobile-ID and the TARGET Instant Payment Settlement (TIPS); - One hundred and sixty-four public sector institutions are connected to X-tee.